neoforge-dev/mcp-browser/memory-bank/active-context.md

    - Image format (PNG/JPEG) and quality options
    - Navigation timing control

-4. **Implemented DOM Extraction API**: Added a new API endpoint `/api/dom/extract` that provides DOM analysis capabilities:
+4. **Fixed DOM Extraction API**: Fixed the DOM extraction API by correctly implementing the Playwright page.evaluate() method
-   - Element selection with CSS selectors
-   - Detailed DOM structure extraction
-   - Optional computed styles inclusion
-   - Element attributes extraction
-   - Visibility and bounding box information
+5. **Added appropriate JS function structure with arrow functions**: Added appropriate JS function structure with arrow functions
+6. **Implemented proper passing of parameters to the JS functions**: Implemented proper passing of parameters to the JS functions
+7. **Successfully verified all API endpoints are working with the test script**: Successfully verified all API endpoints are working with the test script

-5. **Created Feature Implementation Plan**: Developed a detailed implementation plan for the MCP Browser features in `mcp-browser-features.md` that includes:
+8. **Created Feature Implementation Plan**: Developed a detailed implementation plan for the MCP Browser features in `mcp-browser-features.md` that includes:
    - API designs for frontend analysis capabilities
    - MCP protocol extension specifications
    - Verification agent integration plans